AdolfTuring/My-projects/README.md

 It's repository for my litle projects.
 1.CalculatorGui - simple calculator.
 Just run it in your IDE.
 2.Validator - it's validor for Batle-ship game.
 In 'mas' change '1' is ships.
+3.Employees_and_Salaries - is an example for my class programing